antariksh0094/DSC_Springboard/README.md

 Hi !

 I am learning Data Science and Deep Learning from Springboard India.
-TO complete the curriculum, we need to submit assignments on topics like ML basics, statistics, deep learning etc. This repository contains my submitted assignments.
+To complete the curriculum, we need to submit assignments on topics like ML basics, statistics, deep learning etc. This repository contains my submitted assignments.

 To view my capstone project, please refer to the relevant repo (Capstone - Home Credit Default).